-You just got your final SOC 2 report back from the Auditor.
-You sent the report off to the customer that wanted it and a Big Deal has just been signed (congrats!).
+You just got your final SOC 2 report back from the auditor.
+You sent the report off to the customer who wanted it and a big deal has just been signed (congrats!).
 You also breathe a sigh of relief because you are fully compliant with specific contract terms.
-You are Official!
+You are official!

 But there is more to do!